Director Penalty Notices: What’s The Impact For Creditors

 ASIC data shows significant increase in SBRs Access Intell article

-Insolvencies are at a historical high, with the popularity of Small Business Restructuring (SBR) continuing to increase, usually in direct response to ATO debts and subsequent DPNs.
+Insolvencies are at a historical high (ASIC Insolvency Statistics, as at June 2025).
+The popularity of Small Business Restructuring (SBR) continues to increase, usually in direct response to ATO debts and subsequent DPNs (ABC News, July 2025).

 Additionally, data shows a continued year-on-year increase in ATO-initiated Court recoveries.

-The short timeframe for action often leads to insolvencies or SBRs seemingly coming ‘out of the blue’ to creditors.
+The 21‑day window is frequently a trigger for directors to appoint an external administrator (ATO Director Penalty Regime).
+This leads to insolvencies or SBRs seemingly coming ‘out of the blue’ to creditors.

 The ATO may disclose overdue business tax debt to approved credit reporting bureaus (including Access Intell) if a business meets certain criteria.
 An ATO business tax debt default is a leading indicator of a DPN and/or a business entering an SBR.
 Companies subject to ATO reporting having a very high failure rate.
 Strong credit management and proactive risk monitoring can surface red flags including this.
 Clients that use our online trade application and assessment and credit risk monitoring products have instant access to this vital information both within the platform and via email alerts.